Nive2003/Data-Analytics-Case-Study/README.md

 </ul>

 The coding for this dataset was done in Rstudio and can be found in the repository.
-The purpose of this study is to help familiarize new and upcoming data analysts into the norms of the industry.

 # Problems:
 <ul>